Budgeting During Your Residency

 Automate Your Bill Pay

 Set up monthly autopayments for your utilities and other bills.
-Have your bills taken out of your paycheck right away, instead of waiting for the due date, so you can make sure your bills are taken care of before you spend on other things.
+Have your bills taken out of your paycheck right away instead of waiting for the due date so you can ensure your bills are taken care of before spending on other things.

 Set Up Autopayments or Direct Deposits to Your Savings